Japan Guides: Iwakuni Guide

 On the other side of Kintai Bridge, Kikko Park stretches out to the foot of the mountain that houses Iwakuni Castle.
 The park was once the residence of the Kikkawa family, and the noble families Kagawa and Mekata that served Kikkawa.
 The park is full of trees, plants, flowers and fountains.
 The gardens contain azalea, peony trees, iris, blue flag and other blooming plants.
 The park also houses the Iwakuni Historical Museum and the Kikkawa Family Museum.

 There are places to view the White Snake of Iwakuni, as well.
 This snake grows to be 180 cm long and 15 cm in diameter.
 It is albino with red eyes and white scales, and is absolutely harmless.
 A man generously offered to let me hold one.
 Good luck for me because it is believed that these mysterious creatures are messengers from Benten, the goddess of wealth.
-They are considered a natural treasure by the Japanese Government.
+They are deemed a Natural Treasure by the Japanese government.
 You can also see white snakes at Imazu Tenjinyama Shrine.

-When you're ready to head up to Iwakuni Castle, look for the tram.
-You can spot it by looking up at the mountain, and you'll locate the entrance by just walking in its direction.
-A tram takes you up the mountain.
+When you're ready to head up to Iwakuni Castle, take the tram up the mountain.
 The scene is magnificent as you ride to the top.
-It is best not to waste any picture-taking time as the trip only lasts three minutes.
-Look out over the park, river and get another majestic view of Kintai Bridge.
+The trip only lasts three minutes, so enjoy the view instead of wasting time on picture-taking.
+Look out over the park and river and get another majestic view of Kintai Bridge.